keyboard_arrow_up

 CPU Holder

-A sliding, swiveling bracket used to hold computers' central processing units in order to maximize workspace utility and to provide easy, ergonomic access to CPU ports.
+A sliding, swiveling bracket that holds a computer’s central processing unit, optimizing workspace and ensuring ergonomic access to ports.

 DeQuervain’s Tenosynovitis (DeQuervain’s Disease)